Kashif Siddiqi

 Kashif Mumtaz Siddiqi (born 25 January 1986) is a former professional footballer who played as a defender.
-Born in England, Siddiqi represented Pakistan at senior international level.
+Born in England, Siddiqi played for the Pakistan national team.

 After playing youth football with various teams in England, Siddiqi moved to the United States on a scholarship to play college soccer, before spending two seasons in the USL PDL, later moving to the Middle East to play.

 In 2011, Siddiqi founded the Kashif Siddiqi Foundation, which aims to encourage young British Asians into the game.
 He is also an ambassador for Kick It Out, an anti-racism organisation.

 Early and personal life

 Kashif Mumtaz Siddiqi was born in Hammersmith to an Indian father and a Ugandan mother.
 He is Muslim.